WCRSyyc/diy-blinky-bot/BatBadge.md

 * Using the wire wrap tool, attach one red wire from the battery holder to each of the **positive** (long) LED leads.
 Make sure to push the wire wrap tool all the way down to the card stock before wrapping the wire, as the LED leads will be trimmed down later.

-* Using the wire wrap tool, attach one of the two black wires from the switch to each of the **negative** (short) LED leads.
+* Using the wire wrap tool, attach one of the black wires from the switch to each of the **negative** (short) LED leads.

 ![wires to LEDs](pictures/BatBadge-wired-leds.png "Wires connected to LEDs")

 ## **Test it out!**

+* Close the switch.
+(Move the paper clip across the two brads)

 * Put the battery into the battery holder with the **positive (+)** side up.
-(This often requires a fair bit of force, and it 'clicks' into place.)

-* Close the switch.
-(Move the paper clip across the two brads.)
+It is not necessary to 'click' the battery into place.
+Simply holding it in place is enough to complete the circuit.
 Make sure that both of the LEDs are blinking.
 If not, you have some trouble-shooting to do (e.g., weak solder joints, backward wiring, wires bridging LED leads, upside down battery).

 ![powered for testing](pictures/BatBadge-first-test.png "Testing the wiring")

-* Open the switch and remove the battery.
-To remove the battery, squeeze the metal tab on the top side of the battery, located at the positive end of the battery.
+* Remove the battery and open the switch.
+To remove the battery (when fully inserted), squeeze the metal tab on the top side, located at the positive end of the battery holder.
 (If finger pressure does not work, needle nose pliers may be needed.)

 ## **Solder the LED leads**

-* Solder each of the four the LED leads.
+* Solder each of the four LED leads.
 (Be careful not to bridge the leads with solder or you will create a short and the LED will not work.)

 * Test the circuit and make sure that the LEDs are still working.